Barbara Ryan: Storylines

 In the end, the Munsons did end up adopting Sophie's baby whom they named Hallie Jennifer.
 Will refused to let Barbara attend the christening.
 In fact, he didn't want her to be in Hallie's life at all.
 Soon, Lisa asked Barbara if she was all right because Lisa had noticed that Barbara seemed to be having difficulty speaking.
 At Lisa's suggestion, Barbara consulted her doctor and was horrified to learn that she had oral cancer.
 Though her doctor told her to tell her family about her condition, Barbara decided to keep it to herself.
 At this point, Will and Gwen were contending with Sofie, who wanted Hallie back, while Paul had just been injured in a car explosion and Barbara did not want to be a burden on her sons.
 After weeks of going through radiation alone, Barbara's secret was discovered by Sophie when Sophie overheard Barbara make an appointment for treatment.
 At Sofie's insistence, Barbara, finally, told her family about her condition.
 Although, Will and Gwen were poised to reconsider their move out of Oakdale, Barbara refused to let them put their lives on hold for her.

 At this point, Paul invited Barbara to stay with him at Fairwinds.
 Sofie, who offered to take care of Barbara when Gwen and Will were gone and who had already befriended Paul, spent many hours at the mansion where Barbara discovered Sofie's talent for jewelry design.
 Recognizing that Sofie had talent, Barbara and Paul decided to subsidize her new business venture.
-During this time, Paul and Sofie developed an attraction to each other and, one night, depressed about losing Meg, Paul slept with Sofie.
+During this time, Paul and Sofie developed an attraction to each other and, one night, depressed about losing Meg, Paul had sex with Sofie.
 Although both Barbara and Paul tried to tell Sofie that the fling meant nothing, the girl became obsessed with Paul.
 Worried about Sofie's attraction to Paul, Barbara decided that Meg was the better choice and tried to convince Meg to reunite with Paul, and even hired Meg as her private nurse.
 As Paul and Meg got closer, Sofie's obsession with Paul went to dangerous heights with her switching Barbara's medication in an effort to get Meg into trouble.
 Though she almost died of an overdose, Barbara recovered and witnessed Paul's proposal to Meg.
 Soon after being threatened by Barbara, Sofie mysteriously disappeared.
 Determined that her son be happy, Barbara led Paul and Meg to believe that her health was failing so they would get married ASAP.
 With only Barbara in attendance, Paul and Meg married near the rose garden at Fairwinds.
 That night, the police caught Paul transporting Sofie's lifeless body and he was booked on murder charges.
 Meg insisted to Barbara that Paul was guilty and implied that he was covering up Barbara's crime.
 Barbara denied murdering Sofie and, on her lawyer's suggestion, enlisted Rick Decker's help in proving Paul's innocence.